If electric fences work to deter sheep and horses, why shouldn’t they work with slugs and snails?

 6 Volts are enough to deter the slugs.
 9 Volts also work perfectly but there are less powerful batteries available.

-Although often recommended 12 Volts are a bit too much, because this tension is already able to kill tiny snails and slugs.
+Although often recommended 12 Volts is a bit too much because this tension is already able to kill tiny snails and slugs.

 Slugs are highly sensitive and able to smell dead animals from far away.
 And they are cannibals preferring to eat dead relatives.